Vault Messaging

 - Compartmentalization: per‑address keys prevent one leaked key from exposing other conversations.

-- Metadata hardening: outbox recipient addresses are encrypted at rest; receive-side linkage is hashed.
+- Metadata hardening: outbox destination addresses are encrypted at rest; receive‑side linkage is hashed.

 Use Cases